Last updated January 14, 2021

 There are also some other restrictions and policies to keep in mind.
 Thailand has issued health and safety standards for the public to follow that may sound familiar: standing at least 1 meter away from others, avoiding touching your face, wearing a mask in public places, etc.

 However, there are some standards that may be new to you like limiting conversation and speaking quietly when in public or especially on public transportation like buses or taxis.
-It’s encouraged that you don’t spend more than 1 hour with others (reducing your contact time), and you reduce time in enclosed spaces.
+It’s encouraged that you don’t spend more than 1 hour with others (reducing your contact time), and that you reduce time in enclosed spaces.
 Curfews from 11 PM to 4 AM are currently in place.

 For the most part, things are open, just with exceptions.
 For example, there are parameters in place for salons (like limiting appointments and keeping them under 60 minutes) and taxi drivers (who are recommended to take no more than three passengers at a time).